orzuk/MsaCluster/README.md

 # MsaCluster

+## Running from python:
+The file "run_foldswitch_pipeline.py" enables to run the entire pipeline or parts of it from python.
+This program can send jobs as needed.
+Usage (from command line):

+python3 run_foldswitch_pipeline [operation] [foldpair_id]

+For example:

+python3 run_foldswitch_pipeline cluster_msa 1jfkA_2nxqB

+will cluster the MSAs of the family that have sequences folding according to pdbids 1fjk (chain A) and 2nxq (chain B).

+The second argument (foldpair_id) is optional.
+If not given, the program will loop over all pairs of ids

 ## Entire Pipeline - Example: <br>
 The file 'pipeline.sh' implements an entire pipeline of computing cluster-specific contact maps and structures for a protein family <br>
 **Input:** A fasta sequence representing a protein chain (1st argument) <br>